XiongjunGuan/FpEnhancer/README.md

 <br>

-We use abour `800` high-quality rolled fingerprints and binary image extracted by VeriFinger as dataset.
+We use about `800` high-quality rolled fingerprints and binary image extracted by VeriFinger as dataset.
 During training, `128x128` image patches are randomly sampled from the original complete image.
 The image patches are then added with some random noise as augmentation.
 The methods and examples of augmentation can refer to
 > Guan X, Pan Z, Feng J, et al. Joint Identity Verification and Pose Alignment for Partial Fingerprints[J]. arXiv preprint arXiv:2405.03959, 2024.

 Examples of image augmentation are shown as follows.